okamgnienie/nfj-stats-gatherer/README.md

 - `-f` start from salary (in thousands)
 - `-t` up to salary (in thousands)
 - `-r` remote only
+- `-k` keep the report in the repository (otherwise will be git ignored)

 ## Examples: